sauvc/rulebook/rulebook.md

 ### Timing Bonus

-At the end of the attempt, bonus points proportional to the remaining time will be awarded in accordance with the following formula.
+At the end of an attempt, as long as the AUV has successfully completed the Visual Navigation task, bonus points proportional to the remaining time will be awarded in accordance with the following formula.

-Bonus points = (900 - RUN_TIME) • 0.03
+`Bonus points = (900 - RUN_TIME) • 0.03`

 For eg. For a run time of 420s, Bonus = (900-420)•0.03 = 14.4 Points

-Timing bonus is only awarded if the AUV completes the object detection task.

 ### Penalties

 There are penalty points for touching the floor of the pool at any time, and also for touching the gate.
-This table states the penalities.
+This table states the penalties.

 |    | Description | Penalty Points |
 | -- | ----------- | -------------- |